 Julians Search for His Hero Donor

-Our search for Julians bone marrow donor has been very challenging.
+Our search for Julian's bone marrow donor has been very challenging.
 We never dreamed or thought about being in this situation.
-Julian diagnosis didn't come easy.
+Julian's diagnosis didn't come easy.
 It took many doctor visits.
-I doubted myself a lot and thought maybe i was going crazy.
-Crazy that I felt something was wrong with my 1 year old.
+I doubted myself a lot and thought maybe I was going crazy.
+Crazy that I felt something was wrong with my 1-year-old.
 We finally found a pediatrician who listened to all my concerns and followed through with them all.
-That same day the pediatrician drew Julians blood work.
+That same day the pediatrician drew Julian's blood work.
 When the blood work came back I could see something wasn't right.
 I can remember this like it was yesterday.
-Pediatrician said Julian has cancer.
-But she wasn't sure because the numbers wasn't something see seen before.
+The pediatrician said Julian has cancer.
+But she wasn't sure because the numbers weren't something see seen before.
 All I remember her saying was CANCER!
 Everything after that it just didn't process.
 I cried for an hour or so and had to put myself back together.
 That same day I went to the oncologist.

-I took Julian to many oncologist because they didn't know what was going on.
-I was frightened about the unknown.
+I took Julian to many oncologists because they didn't know what was going on.
+I was frightened of the unknown.
 For a year or so Julian was taking medication that they thought would help.
 The medication had many terrible side effects but it wasn't working.
 We all decided to stop the medication because it wasn't working.
 There was no point keeping him on it.

 Finding a donor became an obsession and at the same time our life.
 We obsessed over the idea that a donor might come tomorrow.
 We ate and slept and functioned around that thought.
-Our life revolved around, what if questions.
+Our life revolved around, what-if questions.
 That being said we pretty much bubbled Julian.
 We have missed in creating memories about our children.
 Not only have we bubbled Julian but his baby sister has also been limited.
-We wanted to keep Julian as healthy as possible just incase he needed transplant tomorrow.
+We wanted to keep Julian as healthy as possible just in case he needed a transplant tomorrow.
 We didn't want anything to keep him from being transplant ready.
 We avoid crowds and sick friends/family aren't allowed near us.
-But tomorrow hasn't came.
+But tomorrow hasn't come.

 You can read more about Dyskeratosis Congenita @: